 What are the lessons you’ve learned from creating presentations to making them more effective?

 Lesson 1.
 When it comes to clothing, style is more important than dress code.
 My presentation style has been called a cross between WWE and a comedy club.
 However, my problem early on was that I dressed in a suit and tie because I thought that was expected.
 The performance didn’t match the look and the audience would get confused – a wild show from such a conservative guy?
 So I started dressing more business casual.
 Then audience feedback told me I was too casual, which they sometimes found disrespectful.
 I now dress with a unique style that screams “performer”.
-Converse shoes, shiny metallic pants, and a black shirt covered in silver studs.
+Converse shoes, shiny metallic pants, a black shirt covered in silver studs, and diamond rings.
 Feedback tells me audiences are now cool with the outfit as they view it as a costume instead of an outfit – which they view as simply part of the show.

 Lesson 2.
 I never mention the names of individual companies that may be represented in the audience in case study examples.
 Experience has shown me that if I mention a company in a positive example, other audience members may get jealous or feel they were better qualified.
 Of course, using a company name in a bad example is a quick way to get the entire audience to hate you.
 Even if you don’t mention any other companies, they will not trust you to not embarrass them.